enivek/fancychessboard/README.md

 # fancychessboard
-A fancy JavaScript chessboard based on Phaser.io
+A fancy JavaScript chessboard based on Konva.